What’s a Rich Text element?

-Do you find it difficult to complete tasks in without getting distracted?
-If so, deep work sessions may help you with your productivity.
+Do you find it difficult to complete tasks without getting distracted?
+If so, deep work sessions will help increase your focus and productivity.

 What is deep work?

-Deep work is a state of productivity where you are able to focus on a demanding task without getting distracted.
-During deep work sessions, your brain processes information quicker and you are in "focus" mode.
+Deep work is a state of productivity where you can focus on a demanding task without getting distracted.
+During deep work sessions, your brain processes information more quickly and you feel like you’re in "focus" mode.

-The first step to reaching a deep work state is to recognize your distractors.
-While completing tasks, what gets you sidetracked?
-Is it a notification on your phone, or stumbling upon a cat video compilation?
-In both cases, it’s important to understand how you get distracted so you can actively prevent it.
+The first step to reaching a state of deep work is to recognize your distractors.
+When trying to complete a task, what sidetracks you?
+Is it a notification on your phone, or a cat video compilation?
+In either case, it’s important to understand what distracts you so you can actively prevent it from happening.

-Creating additional blockers for your distractors isn't the only action you can take to improve your productivity to a deep work state.
-Here are a few tips from Cal Newport's book (Deep Work: Rules for Focused Success in a Distracted World):
+Creating additional blockers for your distractors isn't the only action you can take to improve your productivity and enter a deep work state.
+Here are a few tips from Cal Newport's book—Deep Work: Rules for Focused Success in a Distracted World:

-- Give yourself strict boundaries of when to work and be clear about what you want to accomplish at the end of this session.
-Often, we get sidetracked when there is no clear end goal or natural end to work sessions.
-It's more rewarding to plan for (and complete) two pages of a paper from 2-4pm than it is to have a goal of finishing the entire assignment but blocking out the entire day, but end up only completing two pages and being unproductive for the rest of your time.
+- Set strict boundaries for yourself for when to work and be clear about what you want to accomplish at the end of this session.
+Often, we get sidetracked when there is no clear end goal or natural end-to-work sessions.
+It's more rewarding to plan for (and complete) two pages of a paper from 2-4 PM than it is to have a goal of finishing the entire assignment and blocking out the entire day, only to end up completing two pages and being unproductive for the rest of the time.

-- Similarly, reverse-schedule your calendar.
+- Reverse-schedule your calendar.
 Instead of having a daily to-do list, also block out when you want to work on specific tasks.
-Our article on Personal Time-ance outlines time-blocking, and this is a similar concept — as you give yourself time limits to accomplish certain tasks, it will create a sense of urgency that motivates you to get that task done within the timeframe.
+Our article on Personal Time-ance outlines the concept of time-blocking—when you give yourself time limits to accomplish certain tasks, it will create a sense of urgency that motivates you to get that task done within the specified timeframe.

 - Use commutes or down-time for shallow work.
-Activities like replying to emails, Slack messages, folding laundry, and filling in forms/spreadsheets take less time and headspace and it's a good idea to save these for your "breaks" from deep work sessions—when you find yourself getting tired or stuck on your cognitively demanding task—as a reset that won't cause you to spiral into unproductivity.
+Activities like replying to emails and Slack messages, folding laundry and filling in forms/spreadsheets take less headspace, so it's a good idea to save these for your "breaks" from deep work sessions—when you find yourself getting tired or stuck on your cognitively demanding task—as a reset that won't cause you to spiral into unproductivity.

-Do you implement deep work sessions in your schedule?
+Do you use Opal to implement deep work sessions in your schedule?
 Which of these tips work best for you?